superwave1999/superwave1999.github.io/_posts/2025-07-02-power-optimization.md

 So, after applying the BIOS change (explicitly allowing down to C10) and setting up my script to run on boot, sadly, there isn't much of a safe improvement to my C-States.

-I YOLOd' it and used powertop --auto-tune, and although it was initially successful, ZFS started having issues a few minute later, so I'll ignore these suggestions since storage integrity is crucial.
+I YOLOd' it and used `powertop --auto-tune`, and although it was initially successful, ZFS started having issues a few minute later, so I'll ignore these suggestions since storage integrity is crucial.

 Final powertop idle stats: